 - Fufill our financial needs (2 Corinthians 9:8).

-The faithfulness of God.
-God is a faithful God.
-We may try to be faithful, but it is who God is — it is part of His very being.
-“It is of the Lord’s mercies that we are not consumed, because his compassions fail not.
-They are new every morning: great is thy faithfulness” (Lamentations 3:22-23 KJV).
-“If we are faithless, He remains faithful, for He cannot deny Himself” (2 Timothy 2:13 NASB).
-He is faithful to:
+He is a faithful God.
+We may try to be faithful, but it is part of His very being.
+Lamentations 3:22-23 says, “It is of the Lord’s mercies that we are not consumed, because His compassions fail not.
+They are new every morning, great is Thy faithfulness.”
+2 Timothy 2:13 says, “If we are faithless, He remains faithful, for He cannot deny Himself.”
+God is faithful to:

 - Fulfill His calling through us (1 Thessalonians 5:24).